INDEPENDENT RETAIL EUROPE (1)

-The General Assembly is the supreme decision-making body, and has full powers enabling the object of the association to be achieved.
+The General Assembly is the supreme decision-making body, and has full powers to achieve the association’s objectives as set out in Article 2.
 It consists of natural persons who are the representatives of the full members.
 Only one representative per full member is entitled to vote in accordance with Article 8.
 Other representatives of the members may attend the General Assembly without voting rights.

 - decisions about amendments to the statutes;